ibrahimmudassar/Gravity-Visualization/README.md

 # How To Use
 Please type in the specific location you want and it will show a 3d Histogram and 2d Histogram with your results.

-Currently it can only handle one binary file at one time, and will only work predictably in the North Eastern hemisphere of the Earth.
-This is a top priority todo list item

 The 2D visualization of all possible locations is here.

 ![all possible locations](images/available_files_histo.png)